liping610/mlaw-lripd-1/_general-information/0-Licensing-Officer.md

 ---
-layout: leftnav-page-content
-title: Who is the Licensing Officer?
+title: 'Who is the Licensing Officer?'
 permalink: /general-information/who-is-the-licensing-officer/
-breadcrumb: Who is the Licensing Officer?
+breadcrumb: 'Who is the Licensing Officer?'
-collection_name: general-information

 ---

 <br>###**Who is the Licensing Officer?** <br>
 ---